tamm-cci/EmbASI/docs/installation.rst

 .. warning::

    FHI-aims is a software package licensed by `MS1P <https://ms1p.org/index.php>`_ for academic and commercial settings.
-If you do not hold a FHI-aims license, please refer to the `licensing page <https://fhi-aims.org/get-the-code-menu/licensing-models>`_ for further information and instructions.
+If you do not hold a FHI-aims license, please refer to the `licensing page <https://fhi-aims.org/get-the-code-menu/licensing-models>`_ for further information and instructions on acquiring a licence.

 .. highlight:: bash